+A. Subfloor Filler: White premix latex; type recommended by adhesive material manufacturer.

+B. Primers and Adhesives: Waterproof; types recommended by flooring manufacturer.
+VOC content less than or equal to the thresholds provided by the most recent version of SCAQMD 1168 available at time of product specification for all interior adhesives and sealants.

-- A. Subfloor Filler: White premix latex; type recommended by adhesive material manufacturer. - B. Primers and Adhesives: Waterproof; types recommended by flooring manufacturer. - C. Edge Strips: Flooring material as approved. - D. Sealer and Wax: Types recommended by flooring manufacturer.
+- C. Edge Strips: Flooring material as approved. - D. Sealer and Wax: Types recommended by flooring manufacturer.